Joseph M. Marling Explained

 On July 2, 1969, Pope Paul VI accepted Marling's resignation as bishop of Jefferson City and appointed him as titular bishop of Lesina, a post which he gave up on January 16, 1976.

-Joseph Marling died in Kansas City, at age 75.
-His remains were interred in the Precious Blood Community Cemetery on the seminary grounds in Carthagena, Ohio.
+Joseph Marling died in Kansas City, on October 2, 1979, at age 75.
+His remains were interred in the Precious Blood Community Cemetery at St. Charles Seminary in Carthagena, Ohio.

 References